 - BAS Agent (after meeting all the Tax Practitioners Board requirements)

-We use various forms of assessment, including classroom testing, assignments, presentations, group work, and case studies.
+Assessment consists of classroom testing, assignments, presentations, group work, and case studies.
 A total of six core units and seven elective units must be completed successfully to attain this qualification.

 DepartmentBusiness Management and Finance